 Risk and opportunity management system

-The risk management system is intended to systematically and continually identify, assess, control, monitor and report risks threatening Daimler’s existence and other material risks jeopardizing the Group’s success, in order to support the achievement of corporate targets and to enhance risk awareness at the Group.
-The risk management system is integrated into the value-based management and planning system of the Daimler Group and is an integral part of the overall planning, management and reporting process in the companies, segments and corporate functions.
+The risk management system is intended to systematically and continually identify, assess, control, monitor and report on risks threatening the Daimler Group’s existence and other material risks jeopardizing the Group’s success, in order to support the achievement of corporate targets and to enhance risk awareness at the Group.
+The risk management system is integrated into the value-based management and planning system of the Daimler Group and is a fixed component of the overall planning, management and reporting process in the companies, segments and corporate functions.

 The opportunity management system at the Daimler Group is based on the risk management system.
 The objective of opportunity management is to recognize the possible opportunities arising in business activities as a result of positive developments at an early stage, and to use them in the best possible way for the Group by taking appropriate measures.
 By taking advantage of opportunities, planned targets should be met or exceeded.
 Opportunity management considers relevant and realizable opportunities that have not yet been included in any planning.

-At Group level, risks and opportunities below €500 million are classified as “Low”, between €500 million and €1 billion as “Medium” and above €1 billion as “High”.
+At Group level, risks and opportunities below €500 million are classified as “Low,” between €500 million and €1 billion as “Medium” and above €1 billion as “High.”
 For the quantification of each risk and opportunity category in the Management Report, the individual risks and opportunities are summarized for each category.
-The assessment of the dimensions, probability of occurrence and possible impact, is based on the levels shown in table B.70 and is conducted before measures are planned.
-In addition to the quantifiable risks and opportunities, risk management also considers qualitative risks and opportunities.
-Qualitative risks include issues that can have a negative impact on the public’s perception and thus on the reputation of the Daimler Group.
-They primarily comprise those risks connected with aspects presented in the Non-Financial Report.
-Risks in connection with compliance violations are also considered in the context of risk management.
+The assessment of the dimensions, probability of occurrence and possible impact is based on the levels shown in table B.58 and is conducted before measures are planned.
 In the context of describing the risk and opportunity categories, significant changes in comparison to the prior year are explained.

 The scope of consolidation for risk and opportunity management corresponds to the scope of the consolidated financial statements and goes beyond that if necessary.
 The risks and opportunities of the segments and operating units, important associated companies, joint ventures, joint operations and the corporate departments are included.

-Furthermore, the employees responsible for risk management include have the task of defining measures and if necessary, initiating such measures to avoid, reduce or protect the Group against risks.
+Furthermore, the employees responsible for risk management have the task of defining measures and, if necessary, initiating such measures to avoid, reduce or protect the Group against risks.
 Within the context of opportunity management, measures are to be taken with which opportunities can be seized, improved and (fully or partially) realized.
 The cost-effectiveness of a measure is assessed before its implementation.
-The feasible impact and probability of occurrence of all risks and opportunities of the individual entities and the related measures that have been initiated are continually monitored.
+The possible impact and probability of occurrence of all risks and opportunities of the individual entities and the related measures that have been initiated are continually monitored.
 The management activities take place at the level of the segments based on individual risks and opportunities.
 As the parent company of the Daimler Group, Daimler AG monitors implementation by the segments as part of its regulatory, legal, and compliance functions.

 The internal control system with regard to the accounting process has the objective of ensuring the correctness and effectiveness of accounting and financial reporting.
-It is designed in line with the internationally recognized framework for internal control systems of the Committee of Sponsoring Organizations of the Treadway Commission (COSO Internal Control – Integrated Framework), is continually developed further, and is an integral part of the accounting and financial reporting processes in the relevant companies, organizational entities and corporate functions.
+It is designed in line with the internationally recognized framework for internal control systems of the Committee of Sponsoring Organizations of the Treadway Commission (COSO Internal Control – Integrated Framework), is continually developed further, and is an integral part of the accounting and financial reporting processes in the relevant companies, organizational units and corporate functions.
 The system includes principles and procedures as well as preventive and detective controls.
-Among other things, it is regularly checked, if
+Among other things, it is regularly checked as to whether

 - the Group’s uniform financial reporting, valuation and accounting guidelines are continually updated and regularly taught and adhered to;